GiulianoSpaghetti/WearDateFrom/README.md

 # WearDateFrom
 The datefrom for android wear.
-It's internazionalizated in english, italian, detusche, portuguese an spanish and save preferences.
+It's internazionalizated in english, italian, detusche, portuguese and spanish and saves preferences.

 # Bibliografia